martin-ch/GettingAndCleaningData/CodeBook.md

 According to "README.txt" in the source data, the columns in "X_train.txt" and "X_test.txt"
 are structured according to "features.txt".
-This is, the six first columns of the test and train datasets are the ones relevant for us.
-1 tBodyAcc-mean()-X
-2 tBodyAcc-mean()-Y
-3 tBodyAcc-mean()-Z
-4 tBodyAcc-std()-X
-5 tBodyAcc-std()-Y
-6 tBodyAcc-std()-Z
+We need to extract all columns that contain either "mean()" or "std()"

 That information has to be combined with the relevant subject ("subject_train.txt" and "subject_test.txt") and related activities   ("y_train.txt" and "x_train.txt").
 To convert the numeric activities to descriptive activity names,
 the mapping table "activity_labels.txt" is being used.

-The function "run.extract()" extracts therefore then the six columns for mean and standard deviation
+The function "run.extract()" extracts therefore then the relevant columns containing mean and standard deviation data
 and adds the subject and activities to it.
 Finally also descriptive column names are added.